 - Final Thoughts

-Bruder meaning “brother” is an Australian RV manufacturer with two models of off-road campers in their lineup.
-The EXP-4 is a rugged teardrop-type camper, while the EXP 6, is more like a traditional pull-behind.
-However, it is nothing like a traditional pull-behind.
+Bruder meaning “brother” is an Australian RV manufacturer with two models of off-road campers in their line-up.
+The EXP-4 is a rugged teardrop-type camper, while the EXP 6 is more like a traditional pull-behind.
+However, it is nothing like a conventional pull-behind.
 This off-grid camper is a serious beast.

 The Bruder EXP-6 is available in two different configurations.
 The EXP 6 has a roof that moves up and down using a roof lift patented by Bruder.
 The EXP-6 GT has a fixed roof that is taller.

 Either version of the EXP-6 can be customized with several available options.

 Several technological features make the EXP 6 a great on-road camper.
 For example, leveling is done with a touch of a button.
 Not only does it level automatically, but it will also adjust its height depending on the terrain.

 Inside is a touch screen that allows you to control lights, suspension, etc. You can also manage those settings from a smartphone app, and you can pre-save your settings as well.

 Bruder EXP 6 Videos

 This expedition camper is expensive, starting at $180,000.
 Still, for those who are passionate about their outdoor adventures and have the money to plunk down on one of the best expedition campers on the market, the Bruder EXP6 is well worth the price.

 Black Series Campers is a family-owned Australian company with ten years of experience.
 Their slogan “Camping is better off-grid” perfectly describes their line-up of off-road campers.